zjysteven/PrivacyAttack_AT_FL/README.md

 We use [ImageNet](https://www.image-net.org/) as the dataset.
 To run our experiments, make sure that you download the ImageNet and have `train/`, `val/` subfolder inside the root directory.

 ### Models
-We use pre-trained models from [robust-transfer](https://github.com/microsoft/robust-models-transfer) repo. `download_pretrained_models` is a sample download script.
+We use pre-trained models from [robust-transfer](https://github.com/microsoft/robust-models-transfer) repo. `download_pretrained_models.sh` is a sample download script.

 ## Reproducing experiments
 All experiments can be reproduced by running `main.py`.
 We provide a sample script `main.sh`.
 Remember to change the directory of ImageNet to your own version.